 ATS Optimization

-How to Improve Your ATS Score (Step-by-Step Guide)
+How to Improve Your ATS Score in 2026 (8 Proven Steps)

 Your ATS score determines whether a human ever sees your resume.
 A low score means your application gets filtered out before a recruiter reads a single word.
-Here's exactly what drives ATS scores — and how to improve yours on every application.
+Most resumes fail not because the candidate is underqualified — but because the resume doesn't speak the language of the job description.
+Here's exactly what drives ATS scores, what score ranges mean, and how to improve yours on every application.

 What ATS Score Ranges Mean